linode/manager/CONTRIBUTING.md

 ### Creating a release branch:
 A release branch is composed of 1 or more features that have been merged into master.

-1. git checkout master
+1. `git checkout master`
-2. git pull origin master // make sure you have latest
+2. `git pull origin master` # make sure you have latest
-3. npm install && npm start // update packages and manually check to see that the app is in good state
+3. `npm install && npm start` # update packages and manually check to see that the app is in good state
-4. git checkout -b release-0.5.0 // create a new release branch with the planned version change
+4. `git checkout -b release-0.5.0` # create a new release branch with the planned version change
-5. npm --no-git-tag-version version patch|minor|major // bump the version in the package.json
+5. `npm --no-git-tag-version version patch|minor|major` # bump the version in the package.json
 6. Manually update CHANGELOG.md to represent changes for the release version
 7. Stage and commit your changes
-8. git push -u {your_fork_origin} release-0.5.0
+8. `git push -u {your_fork_origin} release-0.5.0`
 9. Open a pull: linode/master < {your_fork_origin}/release-0.5.0 for review
 10. Approve/Merge pull against master w/ "Create a merge commit"
 11. Open a pull: linode/release < {your_fork_origin}/release-0.5.0 for review